aiven/devportal/docs/products/clickhouse/howto/grant-privilege.rst

 You can revoke all privileges on a table or database simultaneously::

-    REVOKE ALL PRIVILEGES ON database.table FROM ALL;
+    REVOKE ALL PRIVILEGES ON database.table FROM external;

 https://clickhouse.com/docs/en/sql-reference/statements/revoke/